wp-plugins/youtube-embed-plus/readme.txt

 This YouTube embed plugin for WordPress keeps things simple, but it can be upgraded for enhanced SEO, performance, privacy and security for you and your visitors.
 It provides the basic features of the YouTube embedded player and will have you posting videos in seconds after installing it. **All you have to do is simply paste an unformatted YouTube link on its own line (shortcodes are also supported).**  Your YouTube embed will then show up when you preview or publish the post.
 The settings page has plenty of default options that you can automatically apply to all your embedded YouTube videos:

+* Force HD quality when available
+* Make your videos responsive so that they dynamically fit in all screen sizes (smart phone, PC and tablet)
+* Modest branding - hide YouTube logo while playing
 * Automatically center all your videos
 * Automatically start playing your videos
 * Turn on/off closed captions by default
 * Show/hide annotations by default
 * Loop your videos
-* Modest branding - hide YouTube logo while playing
 * Show/hide related videos at the end
 * Show/hide the video title and other info
 * Use the light theme
-* Force HD quality when available
 * Show/hide player controls
 * Use "opaque" wmode
-* Make your videos responsive so that they dynamically fit in all screen sizes (smart phone, PC and tablet)
+* Autohide controls until hovering

 Customizations can be also made to each YouTube embed by adding more to the link as shown below.
 Adding these will override the above global defaults that you set: